mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar/README.md

-# Kubernetes Ingress Controller
+# Kubernetes Sidecar

-This example shows how a Continuous Delivery solution can be implemented for a Flex Gateway instance installed as a Kubernetes ingress controller, in local mode.
+This example shows how a Continuous Delivery solution can be implemented for a Flex Gateway instance installed as a sidecar within a Kubernetes cluster, in local mode.
 In this mode, Flex Gateway is mostly disconnected from the Anypoint control plane and is managed with declarative configuration files.

 **TODO: add diagram and text describing how Flex GW manages access to the jsonplaceholder microservice and a description of this microservice**

 This example uses [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), a declarative, GitOps continuous delivery tool for Kubernetes.
-Configuration file(s) which describe the *desired state* of the target cluster are stored within a GitHub repository.
+Configuration files which describe the *desired state* of the target cluster are stored within a GitHub repository.
 ArgoCD polls the repository in order to detect when the desired state has changed and applies changes to the target cluster in order to ensure that its *actual state* matches the desired state.

+In this example, the configuration is defined across multiple configuration files.
+It is also possible to store this in a single file, as shown in the [k8s-ingress-controller example](https://github.com/mulesoft-consulting/flex-gw-cd-examples/tree/develop/k8s-ingress-controller).

 **Note: the steps below are correct at time of writing, based on a beta version of Flex Gateway.
 Please refer to the Flex Gateway documentation for up-to-date instructions on installing and configuring Flex Gateway.**